openeggbert/mind-net/README.md

 - [ ] TASK Duplication in read_model and list_models - Both functions have nearly identical logic for reading data — consider refactoring into a shared utility.
 - [ ] Improve documentation
 - [ ] IMPROVEMENT Add logging to files
-- [ ] FEATURE Support for export to static HTML files
 - [ ] FEATURE Create OpenAPI specification for the REST API
 - [ ] IMPROVEMENT Paging - add First and Last buttons
 - [ ] ModelDefinition - add title_column